Lemon-Chad/jpizza-docs/source/main.md

 Constructors support the same static typing and default arguments as functions, however, they do not return a value.

+You can also use generic typing on constructors the same as you would functions.
+To pass in generic types, you would simply append the generic types to the end of the class call in angle brackets.

+`var cls => GenericClass(args)<types>;`

 #### Methods

 ##### What is a Method?